mneudert/caylir/README.md

 ## Package Setup

-Add caylir as a dependency to your `mix.exs` file:
+To use Caylir with your projects, edit your `mix.exs` file and add the required dependencies:

 ```elixir
 defp deps do